citlaligr/python_practice/if_else_basics.md

-# 🧠 Exercise: Practice using if-else statements.
+# 🧠 Exercise: Conditional Logic with If-Else Statements

 ## 📝 Problem
-Write a program that assigns a greeting to a variable.
+Practice using conditional statements to control program behavior based on variable values.

+## Requirements
+- Create a variable `greeting` and assign it a string value.
-Use an if statement to check if the greeting is "Hello".
+- Use an `if-else` statement to evaluate the value of the variable:
-If it matches, print "Hello there!" and "How can I assist you today?".
-If it does not match, print "Greetings!".
+  - If the value is `"Hello"`, display a personalized greeting message.
+  - Otherwise, display a generic greeting.
-After the if-else block, print "Program has completed."
+- After the conditional block, print a message indicating the program has finished execution.

 ## Expected Output

 If greeting is "Hello":
 Hello there!
 How can I assist you today?
 Program has completed.

 If greeting is not "Hello":
 Greetings!
 Program has completed.

+## Concepts Practiced
+- Conditional statements (`if/else`)
+- String comparison
+- Control flow
+- Print statements

+## Source
+Exercise inspired by a Python course on Udemy.

 ---